+Case Analyses (2)

-Case Analyses (2): Case studies, with examples from maritime and non-maritime applications, will be used in the classroom to understand the successes and failures of leadership teams in changing circumstances.
-For this assignment, students will choose a case study, and write a short independent review developed on class content.
+Case studies, with examples from maritime and non-maritime applications, will be used in the classroom to understand the successes and failures of leadership teams in changing circumstances.
+Students will choose two case studies and write a short independent review of each developed on class content.
 These reviews will then serve as the foci for discussions in class ashore.
+Each case analysis is worth 10% of the total course grade and they are due during Weeks 3 and 6.

-Live Case Analyses (2): Taking on leadership roles at sea will allow students to experience management at work in real time: planning, communication, flexibility, and assessment.
+Live Case Analyses (2)

+Taking on leadership roles at sea will allow students to experience management at work in real time: planning, communication, flexibility, and assessment.
 The Live Case Analysis requires each student to prepare a written after-action review of an evolution that they have been part of, and to conduct a critique using background from the syllabus.
 A short presentation of findings will be made to the class.
 Two live case studies are assigned during the sea voyage, permitting different analytical perspectives.
+Each live case analysis is worth 10% of the total course grade.